joshelvn11/ish-app/README.md

 The application provides robust filtering options, allowing users to filter items by sprint.
 This functionality enables users to easily identify what tasks they should be working on currently, what has been completed in previous sprints, and what is planned for future iterations.
 By offering this level of visibility, the sprint system helps users stay organized and focused, ultimately contributing to the successful completion of the project.

 ### Filters

+Filters are a fundamental feature of the application, providing users with the ability to refine and customize their view of task data based on a wide range of attributes.
+These attributes include, but are not limited to, item type (e.g., User Stories, Tasks, Bugs, Documentation), status (e.g., To Do, In Progress, Done), sprint, priority (e.g., Optional, Beneficial, Essential, Critical), and more.
+This extensive filtering capability ensures that users can focus on the most relevant tasks at any given time, enhancing their productivity and task management efficiency.

+When a filter is applied, the application automatically processes the filter criteria and updates the item data displayed in each item table.
+This dynamic filtering mechanism ensures that the item tables are always up-to-date, reflecting the current filter settings without requiring a manual refresh.
+The filtered data is then re-rendered in the item table components, providing users with an immediate and accurate view of their tasks.

+Additionally, any changes made to the filter settings are instantly saved to the database.
+This means that the filtering options are preserved and can be reloaded on any subsequent page refresh or user session.
+This persistence of filter settings ensures a seamless user experience, allowing users to pick up right where they left off without having to reapply their filters.

+Filters are conveniently accessible through a dropdown menu located on the backlog filter page.
+This design choice makes the filters compact and easily accessible, allowing users to quickly adjust their filter settings as needed.
+The dropdown menu provides a clean and organized interface for managing filter options, ensuring that users can efficiently navigate and apply the filters that best suit their needs.

+Overall, the robust filtering system in the application empowers users to tailor their task views to their specific requirements, making it easier to manage and prioritize their work effectively.

+### Theme Switcher

+The application provides users with the ability to toggle between light and dark modes, enhancing accessibility and catering to different lighting conditions and user preferences.
+This feature is particularly useful for reducing eye strain in low-light environments and for users who prefer a darker interface.
+The theme switcher is conveniently located in the profile widget dropdown, which can be found at the far right of the application's header.

+Implementing a theme switcher with Tailwind CSS is straightforward due to its built-in support for both light and dark themes.
+Tailwind CSS includes default styles for both themes, making it easy to switch between them.
+To activate or deactivate dark mode, you simply need to add or remove the `dark` class from the document's class list.
+This approach leverages Tailwind's utility-first design, allowing for rapid and flexible styling without the need for extensive custom CSS.

 ### Sorting